BIATeam/BIADocs/docs/60-Migration/90-PackageTheFramework/10-PrepareMigration.md

 2. FOR EACH COMPANY
 * In your BIACompanyFiles repo copy the last version folder and rename it with the new version name.
-* Apply in this new folder the difference concerning your company files (generaly it is in the appsettings.(...).json or bianetconfig.(...).json)
+* Apply in this new folder the difference concerning your company files (generally it is in the appsettings.(...).json or bianetconfig.(...).json)
 * Create the diff for company files in your BIACompanyFiles repo
 ``` ps
 cd "...\\BIACompanyFiles"